Why we walk dogs together but not in a pack.

-‘Some dogs suffer with anxiety, just as humans do, and the thought of putting a newly rescued dog, or a nervous puppy in the back of a car with crates of endless other dogs would not help their fear.
+‘Some dogs suffer from anxiety, just as humans do, and the thought of putting a newly rescued dog, or a nervous puppy in the back of a car with crates of endless other dogs would not help their fear.
 In fact, it could create a sense of dread for them every time they head out for a walk, or out in the car.

 Just recently I have taken on a new customer with a rescue working cocker spaniel.
 He can get nervous around other dogs and is not keen on small dogs.
 This would certainly be a dog that you would not be able to pack walk and it’s great that I can give him the individual attention he needs, we may in time introduce him to other dogs so he can get the stimulation and play, but only when he’s ready.

 If more than four dogs are walked together they do have the potential to start acting like a pack and can be quite intimidating for other dog walkers and their dogs, especially if they are off lead.
 If on lead this means the dogs can only walk as fast as the slowest dog and they are unable to really exhibit normal behaviours due to those restrictions.
 This might mean they feel worried about stopping the pack to defecate or to find the right spot to go.
 Many dogs are private about doing their business!

 There’s so much to consider if you’re walking more than four dogs off lead, for We Love Pets it’s never about how many animals we can look after at once to maximise profit, it’s about ensuring the animals in our care get the love, time and attention they need.’